Oh Yun-kyo

-Oh Yun-kyo (May 25, 1960 – September 26, 2000) was a South Korean retired footballer.
-He appeared on the South Korea national football team at the 1986 FIFA World Cup.
-After his retirement as player, he was the goalkeeper coach for South Korea at the 1994 FIFA World Cup.
-On September 26, 2000, Oh died from a chronic liver disease while he was serving as goalkeeper coach for Jeonnam Dragons.
+Oh Yun-kyo (May 25, 1960 – September 26, 2000) was a South Korean football player and coach.
+He played as a goalkeeper for the South Korea national team at the 1986 FIFA World Cup.
+After retiring as a player, he worked as South Korea's goalkeeper coach at the 1994 FIFA World Cup.
+On 26 September 2000, Oh died from a chronic liver disease when serving as a goalkeeper coach of K League club Jeonnam Dragons.